Frequently asked questions

 What food and drink is available?

-The venue will be providing a range of hot food, hot drinks sandwiches and snacks in addition to a fully stock bar.
-For those who have booked accomodation breakfast is included.
+The venue will be providing a range of hot drinks, soft drinks and a fully stocked bar filled with alcohol.
+All accomodation is self catered.

 Can I bring my own food and drink?